RijulBhardwaj/Shell-R-DataWrangling/README.md

 Copy
 Edit
-install.packages(c("tidyverse", "caret", "xgboost", "sentimentr")) Run RMarkdown files in /scripts/ to reproduce analysis
+install.packages(c("tidyverse", "caret", "xgboost", "sentimentr")) Run RMarkdown files in /scripts/

 📄 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.